keesiemeijer/php-basics-tutorial/arrays.md

 **Note**: Most programming languages start counting from 0.

 Arrays with no elements are also allowed.
-We call this an "empty array".
+We call this an `empty array`.

 ```php
 $empty_array = array();
 ```

-This is often used to add values to it later.
+Empty arrays are often used to add values to it later.

 #### Keys and Values